Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 Sean nodded, listening.

-"But...you know, this is Ava we're talking about.
+"But... you know, this is Ava we're talking about.
 She's not stupid, man."
 Ben shrugged.
 "You've said it yourself, you wish you had half her brain."

 "Yeah, but there's a difference between smart and...*smart* isn't there?"
 Sean pointed out.

-"I'm just saying...maybe you should trust her to know what she's about."
+"I'm just saying... maybe you should trust her to know what she's about."

 Sean sipped his cup of tea.
 "Dude, if I asked her why she loves this Adam guy?
 I know exactly what she'd say." he said, setting it down.